nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #survival
 - #dialogue

-Sari nodded toward a small stack of cans on the counter.
+- **Content**: Sari nodded toward a small stack of cans on the counter.
 “This is it.
 No opener, though.”

-**Notes:** Reinforces the group’s limited resources and introduces a minor obstacle.
+- **Notes**: Reinforces the group’s limited resources and introduces a minor obstacle.

 ## P14